 2. Regional fish and seafood at “Frisch Gefischt”

-The Hamburg-based start-up “Frisch Gefischt“, which we reported on in autumn 2023, is pursuing a similar idea.
+We reported on Hamburg-based start-up “Frisch Gefischt” in autumn of 2023.
 In Germany, fishing in particular is associated with long supply chains.
 This is because there have been no fish auctions in Germany since the 1980s.
 Regionally caught products therefore have to be taken abroad to be auctioned off and brought back again.

 “Frisch Gefischt” uses its own online platform to offer seafood directly after it has been caught.
 End customers can order the desired goods there and receive them a few days after processing in the harbour.